AdornChoga/clients-app/README.md

 > - Run `npm run build` to build the application
 > - Run `npm run dev` to start the server
 > - Go to [http://localhost:5000](http://localhost:5000) to interact with
->   the build version of the app which statically being served by the backend.
+>   the build version of the app which is statically being served by the backend.
 > - If you want to play with code and see the changes
 >   live go to [http://localhost:3000](http://localhost:3000)
-> - To build the changes made (only necessary if you then want to
+> - Everytime you make changes to the code and want to see the changes live
->   see the changes live in the build version of the app) run `npm run build` again.
+>   in the "build version" of the application be sure to run
+>   `npm run build` and start the server again.

 <hr />